 - Electrical, Electronic & Communications Contracting Award 2010;

 - Graphic Arts, Printing and Publishing Award 2010;

 - Textile, Clothing, Footwear and Associated Industries Award 2010; and

 - Vehicle Manufacturing, Repair, Services and Retail Award 2010

 To check if your business is included, click here.

 What should your business do next?

-Keep in mind that Fair Work’s decision does not require businesses to convert casual employees in all cases where a casual employee makes a request for conversion to their employer.
-For this reason, it’s important to understand the criteria for casual conversion and know what your obligations are when employees meet these requirements.
+It’s important to keep in mind that Fair Work’s decision does not require businesses to convert casual employees in all cases where a casual employee makes a request for conversion to their employer.
+For this reason, it’s important to understand the criteria for casual conversion and understand what your obligations are when employees meet these requirements.

 If you or your business falls under the new clause, here are the steps you can take to stay compliant: